 3.50 Feature Film

-For the first Singapore-Cambodia collaborated feature film, Justin was the Director of Photography and Lee was the Offline Editor. ithinkasia also facilitated casting and equipment hire.
+For the first Singapore-Cambodia collaborated feature film, ithinkasia facilitated casting, crew and equipment hire.

 From the creators: inspired by real events and set against the backdrop of Phnom Penh’s sex trafficking industry, the gritty and dramatic thriller “3.50” tells the story of a brash documentary filmmaker who ventures into the dark underbelly of Cambodia’s virginity trade to rescue a young girl taken from her village and sold into prostitution.